CodeOp-tech/FS14-Stars/README.md

 ### Exercises
 A list of exercises have been created for the students to answer.
 Upon submission, the exercises are marked and a score will be recorded in the student's profile page.

+### External API
+We used an external API: Numbers from RapidApi to display a historical fact for the day as a short reading comprehension practice for anonymous users.